tonyperkins/homeassistant-broadlink-manager-v2/docs/DOCKER.md

 Broadlink Manager can run in two modes:

 1. **Supervisor Add-on Mode** - For Home Assistant OS and Supervised installations
-2. **Standalone Docker Mode** - For Home Assistant Container/Docker installations (this guide)
+2. **Standalone Docker Mode** - For any Home Assistant installation without Supervisor (this guide)

+The standalone mode works with:
+- **Home Assistant Container** (Docker)
+- **Home Assistant Core** (Python venv)
+- **Any other non-Supervisor setup**

-The standalone mode requires manual configuration of the Home Assistant connection but provides the same functionality as the add-on version.
+It requires manual configuration of the Home Assistant connection but provides the same functionality as the add-on version.

 ---